Garlic Noodles with Shrimp (No Butter, Ginger-Scallion Style)

 • Bring a large pot of salted water to a boil and cook the noodles according to the package's directions.
 Reserve a few teaspoons of the water.

-• Meanwhile, heat the vegetable oil in a wok or large pan over medium heat.
-Add the ginger, garlic, and white parts of the scallions; cook, stirring often, just until the scallions begin to soften, about 1 minute.
-Add the red pepper flakes and cook them for about 30 seconds, frequently stirring them.
+• Meanwhile, heat the vegetable oil in a wok or large pan over medium-low to medium heat.
+Add the garlic, ginger, and white parts of the scallions; cook, stirring often, just until the scallions begin to soften, about 1 minute.

 • When the shrimp are just about done, add the soy sauce and sesame oil and stir everything together.
 Taste for salt and adjust if needed.